 Marquess became the 23rd NCAA Division-I baseball coach to reach the 1,000-win mark, with a victory over Florida State on February 9, 2001.
 He picked up his 1,100th career victory with a February 17, 2003 win over Nevada.
 Win number 1,200 came against California on March 5, 2005, while he reached the 1,300-win plateau by defeating top-ranked Arizona State on April 6, 2008, at Klein Field at Sunken Diamond.
 Marquess recorded his 100th career postseason win in Stanford's NCAA Super Regional-clinching victory over Long Beach State on June 7, 2003.

 Stanford's success under Marquess has paid dividends at the next level as well, as his players are normally very visible on the radar screens of professional baseball scouts.
-A total of 192 Cardinal players have been chosen in the draft since 1977, including 22 first round or compensation picks since Jack McDowell in 1987.
-Since Marquess was named head coach in 1977, fifty-five players have made the majors.
+Over 200 Cardinal players have been chosen in the draft since 1977, including 25 first round or compensation picks since Jack McDowell in 1987.
+Since Marquess was named head coach in 1977, 58 players have made the majors.

-Marquess has also developed several fine young coaches that were either former assistants or players on The Farm, including Jeff Austin (assistant coach - Stanford), David Esquer (head coach - California), Mark Machtolf (head coach - Gonzaga), Dave Nakama (former head coach - San Francisco State; assistant coach - Stanford/Washington), Mark O'Brien (former head coach - Santa Clara, assistant as San Jose State) and Ed Sprague (head coach - Pacific).
+Marquess has also developed several fine young coaches that were either former assistants or players on The Farm, including David Esquer (head coach - California), Mark Machtolf (head coach - Gonzaga), Dave Nakama (former head coach - San Francisco State; assistant coach - Stanford/Washington), Mark O'Brien (former head coach - Santa Clara, assistant as San Jose State) and Ed Sprague (head coach - Pacific).

 The accolades have streamed Marquess' way throughout his career at Stanford, including three NCAA Coach of the Year selections (1985, 1987, 1988).
 Marquess was named the 2003 Pac-10 Coach of the Year, his ninth such award.
 He was previously chosen as the Pac-10 Southern Division Coach of the Year seven times in the final 16 seasons of the league (1983, 1985, 1987, 1990, 1994, 1997-98) and the Pacific-10 Coach of the Year during the first season of the conference's restructuring in 1999.